Nuitka/NUITKA-Utilities/README.md

 ## onefile-maker.py
 Turns a standalone ``dist`` folder into an executable, which can be distributed / handled like an installation file.
 Its name equals that of the script's EXE name.

-When executed on the target computer, it will decompress itself in the user's Desktop and then invoke ``script.exe``, passing any invocation arguments to it.
+When executed on the target computer, it will decompress itself in the $TEMP folder and then invoke ``script.exe``, passing any invocation arguments to it.

-After ``script.exe`` finishes, it will again delete itself from the user's Desktop.
+After ``script.exe`` finishes, it will again delete itself.

 There exist alternative options for using this file: